Darkflib/microservices/README.md

 # microservices

+Not designed for production use, just for fun.
+These are a collection of microservices that I use for various things.

+They are likely to want additional error checking and security before being used in production unless you know what you are doing.

+If you want to use these, you can either build the containers yourself or use the prebuilt ones on dockerhub.

+## Table of Contents

 * [mermaid-api](#mermaid-api) - simple wrapper around mermaid to render graphs
 * [markdown-api](#markdown-api) - simple markdown to html service
 * [email](#email) - WIP email worker